 Leather, ivory, bone, horn, etc.

-All documentable as materials used to make cards in period.
+All these materials are documentable as being used to make cards in period.
 Of these, leather is the most common, and some leather cards are available, usually as custom orders from leather workers.
 You might want to consult with some of your local artisans, to see if they would be interested in trading a belt or some trim for leather or horn cards.

 The thread you choose as the warp for your project, needless to say, is the most critical feature affecting the look and feel of the final product.
 Cardweaving is a warp‐ dominated weaving style, which means that the warp thread controls the color, the pattern and the weight of the band being produced.
 I have seen bands produced from threads as fine as sewing thread, or finer.
 I have also seen bands produced with yarns thick enough to qualify as rope, which produced bands heavy enough to be used as saddle girths for horses.